search icon

 • Commercial automotive insurance — provides coverage when a vehicle owned by the business is involved in an accident.

-• Commercial property insurance — protects your business when its property is lost to theft, fire, vandalism, and other risks.
+• Commercial property insurance — protects a business when its property is lost to theft, fire, vandalism, and other risks.

 • Cyber liability insurance — covers costs related to data breaches and cyberattacks.

-Always read the fine print and talk to your insurance professional to make sure you obtain the right coverage for your business.
+Wise business owners will take time to read the fine print and talk to an insurance professional to help ensure they get the right coverage for their business.

 Business Liability Insurance Disadvantages

 There are few downsides to having the peace of mind offered by business liability insurance.
-But it can be expensive.
+The big one?
+It can be expensive.
 Prices vary based on factors such as:

 • The type of business